Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 The P-trap is the U-shaped pipe under your sink designed to hold water and block sewer gases.
 Leaks commonly develop at the slip nut connections where the P-trap connects to the tailpiece and wall pipe.
 These leaks occur when gaskets deteriorate, nuts loosen from vibration, or when corrosion weakens the connections.
 You'll notice water pooling in the cabinet under your sink or dripping sounds after running water.

 Most P-trap leaks start small but worsen as gaskets compress further or corrosion spreads.
 Tightening connections temporarily stops minor leaks, but replacing worn gaskets or the entire P-trap provides a lasting solution.
-If you're experiencing persistent issues, leak detection services can identify problems before they cause water damage.
+If you're experiencing persistent issues, water line leak detection can identify hidden problems before they cause water damage.

 Stuck or Malfunctioning Stoppers